 which creates lifelong dependency.

-Even though vaginal yeast infections are known to be caused by Candida albicans, the etiological factors are more complex involving genetic traits, lifestyle, dietary pattern etc. The treatment would obviously therefore, involve challenging all the causative factors.
+Fluconazole and vaginal yeast infection, therefore, share an unreliable association.
+Even though vaginal yeast infections are known to be caused by Candida albicans, the etiological factors are more complex involving genetic traits, lifestyle, dietary pattern etc. The treatment would obviously, therefore, involve challenging all the causative factors.
 Only holistic therapy systems, which are more patient centered and less invasive, can accomplish this.